Aetherinox/ntfy-desktop/README.md

 <br />

-If you are running ntfy-electron from node, you can pass arguments using the following example:
+If you are running ntfy-desktop from node, you can pass arguments using the following example:
 ```shell ignore
 npm run start -- --hidden
 ```